Many or all companies we feature compensate us. Compensation and editorial

 Personal Finance Tax Relief

-How to Stop a Bank Levy
+6 Strategies to Stop a Bank Levy

-Once there’s a levy on your account, you can’t access your money until payment is complete.
+Once you have a levy on your account, you can’t access your money until payment is complete.
 Bank levies are inconvenient and often lead to financial hardship, but there are ways to get help.
 Here’s how to stop a bank levy and how to decide which strategy is best for you.

-Strategies to stop a bank levy
+6 ways to stop a bank levy

-ApproachBest for
+StrategyBest for

 Pay in fullActive bank levies